tyoeer/Chaoshead/README.md

 ### Currently not supported

-- Void Update objects and properties
+- Campaign-only objects and their properties
-  - except (item) Beamers and input switches (except the "Players Required" property)
   - Unsupported properties will crash Chaoshead (because the .lhs is can't be loaded)
-  - Unsupported objects will only crash when placed in a row or column, otherwise they will simply show up with only their internal ID.
+  - Unsupported objects will only crash when placed in a row or column, otherwise they will simply show up with only their internal ID

 ## Terminology